seba922/mobile-e2e-automation/readme.md

 - [x] Implemented the Page Object Model (POM) to structure and organize test code
 - [x] Created configuration files for Android or iOS to manage platform-specific settings
-- [x] Used environment variables to dynamically manage key parameters such as platform version, application path, and more
+- [x] Used environment variables to dynamically manage key parameters such as platform version, application path, and more - you can provide APP_NAME and DEVICE_NAME

 ### Advanced (optional, but recommended)